Anthony-Vuong/TactBot/README.md

 ✔️03/30/2021: App developments - enable/disable bluetooth, discover other bluetooth devices, and pairing.
 For a virtual device demo follow this [link](https://youtu.be/aG-tTt_GuIU)

-✔️04/02/2021: App developmentsfor bluetooth data transfers!
+✔️04/02/2021: App developments for bluetooth data transfers!
 Pairing is okay for now...
 RPI screen coming Saturday.
 Will begin testing connections when screen comes in, results pending!